101 Tips for the Parents of Boys with Autism by Ken Siri (2015).

 Check all insurance policies of both parents.
 Which one will provide your child with more coverage?
 This may also help you decide which parent may have to reduce or rearrange their work schedule to meet the needs of your child’s many appointments and therapies.

-In the know the protocol department…determine what your insurance company requires to change pediatricians, get referrals, and/or pay professionals on ‘their list’.
-We found out the hard way when we were told…if you had been referred to someone on our ‘list’ we could have paid for it.
+In the know the protocol department, determine what your insurance company requires to change pediatricians, get referrals, and/or pay professionals on ‘their list’.
+We found out the hard way when we were told, if you had been referred to someone on our ‘list’ then insurances would have paid for it.
 Now, after-the-fact, you will have to pay that $1,000 plus out-of-pocket.
 Even/especially Medicaid has a payment protocol.
 They may need several months notice about providing services or payments.

 15%/100 While there is some help from the government (for medical bills), most notably Medicaid, there is not nearly enough.
 Your child may qualify for Supplemental Security Income (SSI), but this and Medicaid benefits will only go so far.
 You will likely dip, if not drain, savings… especially if you pursue alternative therapies.